What is lung cancer?

 What causes lung cancer?

+Lung cancer is a highly preventable form of cancer.
 Lung cancer can be caused by:

-Smoking, including pipes, cigarettes and cigars
+- Smoking, including pipes, cigarettes and cigars

-Exposure to secondhand smoke
+- Exposure to secondhand smoke

-Exposure to airborne carcinogens (substances that cause cancer), such as radon and asbestos
+- Exposure to airborne carcinogens (substances that cause cancer), such as radon and asbestos

-Metastasis of cancer from other areas in the body, such as the breast, prostate, or bone
+- Metastasis of cancer from other areas in the body, such as the breast, prostate or bone

 What are the risk factors for lung cancer?

 A number of factors increase your chances of developing lung cancer.
-The biggest risk factor is smoking; the more you smoke and the earlier you started smoking, the greater your risk of developing lung cancer.
+The biggest risk factor is smoking; the more you smoke and the earlier you start smoking, the greater your risk of developing lung cancer.
 If you smoke, quitting can greatly reduce your risk of developing lung cancer, even if you have been a heavy smoker for many years.